HariPNarayanan/larva-locater/README.md

 # larva-locater

-A Python pipeline for analysing *Drosophila* larva chemotaxis trajectories.
-Takes raw tracking CSVs, cleans and preprocesses the data, computes behavioural metrics, and produces publication-ready figures.
+A Python pipeline for analysing *Drosophila* larva trajectories.
+Takes raw tracking CSVs, cleans and preprocesses the data, computes behavioural metrics, and produces analysis figures.

 ---